tankin/CSharp_Demo/README.md

 In C#, there's a DotLiquid library doing the same thing
 Here is a simple test to demostrate how to use it.

+## TestBinaryWriter
+Provide two methods to implement converting data to bytes and write them into file.